muradtedeev0912-maker/openvibe/README.md

 ## Setup

-Launch the app → click ⚙ in the sidebar → connect a provider with your API key → done.
+Launch the app → click the gear icon in the sidebar → connect a provider with your API key → done.

 Supports: OpenAI, Anthropic, Groq, Google AI, DeepSeek, OpenRouter, Ollama, LM Studio, or any OpenAI-compatible endpoint.